-Proportionate sampling is carried out across all lines imported to achieve a composite sample.
-A total sample of 3,200 seeds is achieved by ensuring a sample is taken from each imported line within a consignment.
-The size of the sample from each line must be proportionate to the size of the line as part of the consignment.
+Proportionate sampling is carried out across all lots imported to achieve a composite sample.
+A total sample of 3,200 seeds is achieved by ensuring a sample is taken from each imported lot within a consignment.
+The size of the sample from each lot must be proportionate to the size of the lot as part of the consignment.

-The sample size from each line should be calculated as follows:
+The sample size from each lot should be calculated as follows:

-(1) Work out the proportion of each line in the total consignment (weight or seed number) using the following equation:
+(1) Work out the proportion of each lot in the total consignment (weight or seed number) using the following equation:

-Proportion of total consignment size = $$\frac{\textit{Weight of each line }(g)}{\textit{Total weight in consgirment}(g)}$$
+Proportion of total consignment size = $\frac{Weight of each line(g)}{Total weight in consginment(g)}$

-(2) Calculate the sample size for each line (weight or seed number) using a total composite sample size of 3,200 seeds or weight equivalent (1.1kg for Zea mays):
+(2) Calculate the sample size for each lot (weight or seed number) using a total composite sample size of 3,200 seeds or weight equivalent (1.1kg for Zea mays):

+'''

-Sample size of each line = weight of total composite sample x proportion of total consignment size
+Sample size of each line

+= weight of total composite sample x proportion of total consignment size

+'''

-(3) Take the sum of the sample size for each line to check the total composite sample for the consignment is at least 3,200 seeds or rounded up to the nearest whole seed.
+(3) Take the sum of the sample size for each lot to check the total composite sample for the consignment is at least 3,200 seeds or rounded up to the nearest whole seed.

-- Tables 1-4 illustrate the sample size required from each line for a consignment of 10 or 50 lines for both Zea mays and Medicago sativa. - Examples are given using the number of seeds and weight of sample as the unit of measurement for guidance only.
+- Tables 1-4 illustrate the sample size required from each lot for a consignment of 10 or 50 lots for both Zea mays and Medicago sativa. - Examples are given using the number of seeds and weight of sample as the unit of measurement for guidance only.